Use vulnerability scanning in offline and air-gapped environments

 - name: "grype-airgap-override-stale-db-overlay"

-3. Update Tanzu Application Platform:
+3. Update Tanzu Application Platform by running:

 tanzu package installed update tap -f tap-values.yaml -n tap-install